+Katlyn is a serial entrepreneur who has started two nonprofit organizations, the dance exercise program Tap for Tots, and a technology commercialization venture.
 During her time at Penn, she was the Managing Practice Leader of the Wharton Small Business Development Center (SBDC).
 She was responsible for managing the daily operations of the High Impact Growth Consulting Program, which included overseeing the work of more than 60 undergraduate and MBA students and 80 cases per year.
-Within an 18 month period, she helped the SBDC team generate $30 million in revenue and new investments for their clients.
+Within an 18-month period, she helped the SBDC team generate $30 million in revenue and new investments for their clients.
 She was a founding team member of the SBDC’s Accelerator Program and served as the CEO of the Women’s Vertical.
-In recognition of her contributions to the Wharton SBDC, Katlyn received the 2014 Wells Fargo Distinguished Leadership Award.
+In recognition of her contributions to the Wharton SBDC, Katlyn received the Wells Fargo Distinguished Leadership Award.

-Katlyn is an avid researcher and has conducted international research on girl’s leadership development.
-She has interviewed more than 1,500 girls, 200 executives, and 100 educators across all 50 states, 9 countries, and 4 continents.
+Katlyn is an avid researcher and has conducted international research on leadership development in girls.
+She has interviewed more than 2,500 girls, 5,000 executives, and 2,500 educators across all 50 states, 20 countries, and 6 continents.
 She created the Leadership Camp for Girls 2013 to test her research hypotheses.
-As a recipient of the 2014 Wharton SIRE Grant, she studied how girls’ consumption of media influences leadership development in the 21st century.
+As a recipient of the Wharton Social Impact Research Experience (SIRE) Grant, she studied how girls’ consumption of media influences leadership development in the 21st century.
 She completed an independent study with Wharton’s Vice Dean of Social Impact to analyze female leadership development through a literature review.
-In spring 2015, she worked with Wharton’s Management Department to organize an analysis of the global venture capital industry.
+She also worked with Wharton’s Management Department to organize an analysis of the global venture capital industry.